PoslinskiNet/ember-introjs/README.md

 ## Usage

+### 1. Declare your steps:
-To declare your steps, you need to declare an array in JavaScript in your controller or parent component:
+- You can declare an array in JavaScript in your controller or parent component:

 ```javascript
 // app/controllers/ticket.js